dao-xyz/dao.xyz/README.md

-This project is bases purely on IPFS and Libp2p through a library called Peerbit (that is a fork of OrbitDB) that lets you define databases on top of IPFS.
+This project is based purely on IPFS and Libp2p through a library called Peerbit (that is a fork of OrbitDB) that lets you define databases on top of IPFS.

 ## Written for the ETHLisbon hackathon
-Frontend is **not working** at the moment dependency with gossip-pubsub with IPFS 65 in the ESM build (gossip sub)
+**Frontend is not working at the moment as dependency with gossip-pubsub with IPFS 65 in the ESM build (gossip sub)**

 We need this this JS-IPFS PR released ```https://github.com/ipfs/js-ipfs/pull/4239``` to make things work again.